 - two copies of all documents and attachments — one to give to the other person and one attached to the Certificate of Service;

 - the other person's address at home and at work;

 - the other person's telephone number (so the process server can call to arrange a time for service); and

-- a recent and accurate photograph of the other person.
+- if the process server doesn't know the person being served, a recent and accurate photograph of them.

-- compare the document copies to the originals to make sure they're the same;
+- compare the two copies of the documents to make sure they're the same;

-- give one set of copies to the other person, and save the other set to attach to the affidavit;
+- give one set of copies to the other person;

 - ask the other person for photo ID;